Parish Heritage Trail

 Begin your tour outside the west door of the church ❶.
 There is now an open area opposite the church.
 Before the housing clearance of the 1950s and 60s, this was a densely populated area of crowded terraces, courtyards and back-to-back houses.

 The Grade II* listed Victorian Gothic Church of Saint Alban the Martyr opened in 1881.
-The tower planned by the architect, John Loughborough Pearson, was never completed; instead a tower was added in 1938 to a different design by local architect E.F.
+The tower and spire planned by the architect, John Loughborough Pearson, was never completed; instead a tower was added in 1938 to a different design by local architect E.F.
 Reynolds with a distinctive saddleback roof.